ethanZHY/AngularMisc/README.md

 # AngularMisc

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This is a reusable Angular 6 project only contains user login and authentication feature

 ## Development server